Nordost Valhalla 2. The Importance of cables in High End Audio.

 I decided to remove the Valhalla 2 power cable and put in the Red Dawn back in.
 When I did this, the sound lost the pop and feel that it did have with the Valhalla 2 in.
 It sounded slightly rolled off now, muffled/veiled and lost some soundstage width.

 To take things even further I removed ALL of my cables and power system.
 I put the stock power cords on my CD/DAC and AMP and changed cables to the $100 speaker wire and $200 interconnects.
 OMG..I mean..OMG.
 ALL of the air and decay were gone.
 All of the jet black background and come from nowwhere sound was gone.
 Soundstage shrunk by 50%.
-It was tough to listen to which is INSANE.
+It was tough to listen to which is INSANE!!
 If I would have NEVER heard these Nordost cables then I would have not even known how good my system could really sound, and I would have been happy.
 But now that I have heard it, there is no going back.

-This is the danger in demoing cables.
+This is the danger in demoing good cables.
 Try not to do it unless you can pull the trigger and buy them.

-So for me, in my system, good cables are MANDATORY to get the most out of it.
-Nordost is an incredible company and while they have many haters who claim their cables make no difference, those people are as wrong as they can be.
 If someone has a high end system higher end cables WILL indeed make a difference.
 It is pretty drastic.
 Nordost says to think of it as buying a component, and you really should.
 I do think they are ridiculous in their pricing though.
 I mean, these cables should cost 1/4 of what they do but I have no control over that of course.

 At the end of the day though, I could never go back to listening to my generic cables on my system.
 Not after I heard what it sounded like with these better cables in.

 This Valhalla 2 power cable is incredible and one of the biggest improvements I have made to my system, period.
 Better than my interconnect upgrades or speaker cable upgrades.
-I can only imagine what the Valhalla 2 speaker cable sounds like.

 At the end of the day, I just wanted to state my 100% honest opinion.
 CABLES DO MAKE A DIFFERENCE!
 At times, a HUGE difference.
 If your system is resolving enough or sensitive enough to hear these changes is another story but if you have an Audio dealer nearby, I suggest trying out some higher end cables so you can see for yourself what a difference they do indeed make.
 I will state that when I went from my Generic $100 cables to the lower end Nordost Blue Heaven, things improved greatly.
 Going up the line just gets you more and more of the good stuff.
 More air, more 3D, more space, more vocal purity and imaging capabilities.
-Good stuff.